obibring/grunt-angular-service/README.md

 The default `exportStrategy` is as follows:
   1. If the `choose` setting was passed and `module.exports[choose]` exists, return it.
   2. If the `choose` setting was passed and the library added the `choose` property on its context (`this`), then return `this[choose]`.
-  3. If the `choose` setting was passed, and the library is a JS object containing the `choose` property, return the property.
+  3. If the `choose` setting was passed, and the library is a JS object the a property named `choose`, return the property.
   4. If the `choose` setting was passed but checks 1-3 fail, return undefined.
   5. If the library is a value that is not null nor undefined, return it.
   6. If module.exports was assigned a single property, return that property.